The Best Way To Engage in (or Avoid) Political Conversation

-If you think the conversation has been heated up until now, just wait until the candidates go head-to-head on national television tonight.
+If you think the conversation has been heated up until now, just wait until election night news coverage begins.
 So how do you respond when someone brings you into the conversation?
-How do you answer when they ask you for your opinion or who you’re going to vote for?
+How do you answer when they ask you for your opinion or who you voted for?
 Sharon Schweitzer, an international etiquette expert, author and founder of Austin-based Protocol & Etiquette Worldwide, says you have options.

 1. You don't want to respond